The big climate change gamble: What are the odds?

 Notably, the Report walks a fine tightrope between instilling a positive attitude to mobilise action and a resigned despondency.

-Importantly, it integrates an analysis of the confidence and uncertainties surrounding each of its findings.
+Importantly, it integrates analysis of the confidence and uncertainties surrounding each of its findings.
 Unpacking that uncertainty often reveals a more concerning view.

 Figure 1 – Five reasons for concern